mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_cyclejs.md

 Run the updated application.
 You should see that the robot will continue to listen and print whatever it hears to the console until it hears "yes" or "no" before asking a next question.

-We are done at this point!
+We are done at this point.
-Try taking the travel personality quiz to find out your travel personality or creating a new program for your robot!
+Try taking the travel personality quiz to find out your travel personality and enjoy!